Operation McGill français: Background

 Another key member of the MIS was Raymond Lemieux, an American with French-Canadian heritage.
 He, along with fellow founding member Stanley Gray would gather approximately 3,000 members leading up to the demonstration.
 The MIS would then strengthen the Saint-Léonard crisis when elected on June 28, 1968.
-The Saint-Léonard crisis largely developed from leftist thinkings which disallowed bilingual classes and adopted only unilingual French classes.
+The Saint-Léonard crisis largely developed from leftist thinking which disallowed bilingual classes and adopted only unilingual French classes.

-The newspaper, the McGill Daily, also supported the cause heavily and distributed a special edition announcing the preparation of Operation McGill through 100,000 copies instead of its usual 14,000 copies.
+The campus newspaper, the McGill Daily, also supported the cause heavily and distributed a special edition announcing the preparation of Operation McGill with 100,000 copies instead of its usual 14,000 copies.
 In it was a document titled "Welcome to McGill" written entirely in French and sent across the province of Quebec with the aid of students and the members of the major trade union in Québec, the CSN.
 In short, the document criticized the ruling elites of Quebec and argued that the people of Quebec were exploited both culturally and economically.
-Concluding the article with the need to democratise McGill for these reasons and why the workers, students and anyone who felt discriminated against should demonstrate.
+Concluding the article was the need to democratise McGill for these reasons and why workers, students and anyone who felt discriminated against should demonstrate.

-On March 26, 1969 activists Raymond Lemieux, Stanley Gray, Léandre Bergeron and CSN president, Michael Chartrand stated that they would be talking about the Operation via posters throughout campus with would be held in the ballroom of the University Centre.
+On March 26, 1969 activists Raymond Lemieux, Stanley Gray, Léandre Bergeron and CSN president Michael Chartrand stated that they would be talking about the Operation via posters throughout campus which would be held in the ballroom of the University Centre.